AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance FAQ.md

 To replace the automatically assigned public IP address of an ECS instance with an EIP, make sure that the instance uses the pay-by-bandwidth billing method for network usage and that you have purchased an EIP.
 Then, use one of the following methods to do the replacement:

 -   Method 1:
     1. Change the billing method for network usage from pay-by-bandwidth to pay-by-traffic.
-For more information, see [t9596.md\#](/intl.en-US/Pricing/Billing items/Public bandwidth.md).
+For more information, see [Public bandwidth](/intl.en-US/Pricing/Billing items/Public bandwidth.md).
     2. Convert the automatically assigned public IP address into an EIP.
-For more information, see [t12809.md\#](/intl.en-US/User Guide/Create an EIP/Convert the static public IP address of an ECS instance in a VPC to an EIP.md).
+For more information, see [Convert the static public IP address of an ECS instance in a VPC to an EIP](/intl.en-US/User Guide/Create an EIP/Convert the static public IP address of an ECS instance in a VPC to an EIP.md).
     3. Disassociate the EIP obtained in the previous step from the ECS instance.
-For more information, see [t12807.md\#](/intl.en-US/User Guide/Disassociate an EIP from a cloud resource.md).
+For more information, see [Disassociate an EIP from a cloud resource](/intl.en-US/User Guide/Disassociate an EIP from a cloud resource.md).
     4. Associate the EIP that you purchased with the ECS instance.
-For more information, see [t12805.md\#](/intl.en-US/User Guide/Associate an EIP with a cloud instance/Associate an EIP with an ECS instance.md).
+For more information, see [Associate an EIP with an ECS instance](/intl.en-US/User Guide/Associate an EIP with a cloud instance/Associate an EIP with an ECS instance.md).
 -   Method 2

     In the OOS console, use the `ACS-ECS-ConvertsPublicIPToNewEIPByInstanceId` template to replace the automatically assigned public IP address of the ECS instance with an EIP.
 To perform this operation in the China \(Hangzhou\) region, access the [ACS-ECS-ConvertsPublicIPToNewEIPByInstanceId](https://oos.console.aliyun.com/cn-hangzhou/execution/create/ACS-ECS-ConvertsPublicIPToNewEIPByInstanceId) template in the OOS console by clicking the link, and select China \(Hangzhou\) from the drop-down region list in the top navigation bar.